 - vegetable broth and plain water

-- coconut cream - substitute with yogurt if you don't care for a strictly vegan version.
+- coconut milk - substitute with yogurt if you don't care for a strictly vegan version.

 - black pepper, lime juice (optional) and sea salt to taste